 Also fused glass jewellery.
 Continue reading

-I make colourful glass jewellery using art glass and dichroic glass which is kiln fused to create unique contemporary wearable art.
-I also make wall art, bowls, vases, coasters and sculptural pieces.
-My designs are inspired by the natural world including flowers, seascapes and landscapes.
-I use art glass in the form of sheet glass, powders, chunks and threads.
-My newest pieces include the use of enamels which behave very … Continue reading
+Angela makes colourful glass jewellery using art glass and dichroic glass which is kiln fused to create unique contemporary wearable art.
+Using clear and coloured sheet glass, powders, chunks and threads of glass she creates wall art, bowls, vases, and sculptural pieces for the home.
+Her designs are inspired by the natural world including flowers, silhouettes of seed heads, seascapes and landscapes.

 My name is Kevin Meeten and I am an accidental artist.
 While recovering from a serious illness around three years ago, I discovered that I could produce interesting pieces of art, and took great pleasure in doing so.
 Inspired by a lifelong passion for sci-fi cinema, literature and TV, I create stylised portraits of iconic characters and original landscapes.
 My work is intuitive and original, using mixed media and unusual … Continue reading